 - This also highlights, how controlling these intervals by heart rate, would have resulted in a significant decline in work rate (power) across the 6 intervals.

-In this case a 10bpm rise in heart rate was within the expected range for this workout.
+In this case a 10bpm rise in heart rate was within the expected range for me during this workout.

 LACTATE THRESHOLD WORKOUTS

-As I’ve mentioned lactate threshold training involves specific training at intensities close to the lactate threshold.
-Mostly, this type of training involves either one long effort (e.g. 20-30 minutes) or may be broken in to a series of smaller intervals (e.g. 3 x 10-minute intervals separated by 2-3 minute active recoveries).
+As I’ve mentioned lactate threshold training involves specific training at intensities close to the LT2.
+Mostly, this involves either one long effort (e.g. 20-30 minutes) or may be broken in to a series of smaller intervals (e.g. 3 x 10-minute intervals separated by 2-3 minute active recoveries).

 Normally, longer continuous efforts are completed at an intensity that’s slightly below lactate threshold – often referred to as tempo intensity.
 Whereas, with shorter intervals the intensity can be pushed slightly above threshold.